Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

 To formalize additional restrictions, we introduce the notion of a \emph{combined edge}.

-\begin{definition}[Combined Edge] Let $e=(u,v)$ and $e'=(u',v')$ be edges in the computation graph, with $e \neq e'$.
-We say that $e$ and $e'$ form a \emph{combined edge} if \begin{enumerate} \item $u$ and $u'$ belong to the same transition case, and \item $v$ and $v'$ belong to the same transition case. \end{enumerate} A \emph{combined edge} $(e,e')$ is called a \emph{combined merging edge} if $v = v'$, i.e., the target vertices of the two edges coincide.
-This captures edges that merge into the same index-successor within the same transition case. \end{definition}
+\begin{definition}[Combined and Proper Merging Edges] Let $e=(u,v)$ and $e'=(u',v')$ be distinct edges in the computation graph ($e \neq e'$). \begin{enumerate} \item We say that $e$ and $e'$ form a \textbf{combined edge} if their respective endpoints belong to the same transition cases; that is, $u$ and $u'$ share the same transition case, and $v$ and $v'$ share the same transition case. \item A pair of combined edges $e$ and $e'$ is called a \textbf{combined merging edge} if their target vertices coincide ($v = v'$). \item Conversely, $e$ and $e'$ form a \textbf{proper merging edge} if they are merging edges ($v = v'$) but do not satisfy the condition of being a combined edge. \end{enumerate} These definitions capture the structural properties of edges that merge into the same index-successor or exhibit identical transition behaviors within the computation graph. \end{definition}

+\begin{remark} It is important to note that the classification of an edge $e$ is not absolute but relative to the edge it is being compared with.
+A single edge $e$ can simultaneously participate in different types of merging relations depending on the reference edge.
+For instance, an edge $e$ can be a combined merging edge with an edge $e'$, but still can be a proper merging edge with another edge $e''$ \end{remark}

 \begin{definition}[Combining Edge] Let $e=(u,v)$ and $e'=(u',v')$ be edges in the computation graph, with $e \neq e'$.
 We say that $e$ and $e'$ form a \emph{combining edge} if \begin{enumerate} \item $u$ and $u'$ belong to different transition cases, \item $v$ and $v'$ belong to the same transition case, and \item $v \neq v'$, i.e., $e$ and $e'$ are not merging edges. \end{enumerate} \end{definition}